-- Providing a loan or a guarantee on any loan related to campaign activities including but not limited to campaign contributions or expenditures; - Payments for the personal services of another person, or for the use of building or office space, equipment or supplies, or advertisements through the media; - Endorsements or counter-endorsements by an individual, group of individuals, or entity; - Campaign endorsements or campaign related propaganda posted on websites; - Solicitations on behalf of a candidate or group of candidates; or - Performance of personal services or the making available for use of space, equipment, supplies, or advertisements.
+- Providing a loan or a guarantee on any loan related to campaign activities including but not limited to campaign contributions or expenditures; - Payments for the personal services of another person, or for the use of building or office space, equipment or supplies, or advertisements through the media; - Endorsements or counter-endorsements by an individual, group of individuals, or entity; - Campaign endorsements or campaign related propaganda posted on websites; - Solicitations on behalf of a candidate or group of candidates; or - Performance of personal services or the making available for use of space, equipment, supplies, or advertisements. - The payment for digital advertising, information or any expenditure for social media intended to support or oppose a candidate, slate or group of candidates.

-Rules, Definitions, § 5(a)-(h).
+Rules, Definitions, § 5(a)-(i).
 This is not an exhaustive list.
 The contribution of any thing of value is a campaign contribution, even if it is not expressly mentioned in the list above.
+See e.g., Varney & Harr, 2021 ESD 62 (Feb.
+23, 2021) (purchase of food).

-Contributions of money or services for use in complying with law or the Rules are segregated from campaign contributions and accounted for in a separate fund.
+Contributions of money or services for use in complying with the law or the Rules are segregated from campaign contributions and accounted for in a separate fund.
 "Campaign contribution" is defined as not including "payments or services received by the legal and accounting fund established by a candidate, slate or independent committee to provide legal or accounting services performed in assuring compliance with applicable election laws, these Rules or other requirements, or in securing, defending, or clarifying legal rights of candidates."
 Rules, Definitions, § 5.